ecoshub/nasm_c_source/readme.md

 Source is containing whole source code of this project.
 All object files in lib is assembled from here.

+Source has 3 sub folder

+**original:** original contains standard C Library files.

+**extended:** extended contains extended C Library files. all extended procedures has '\_x' suffix in them and they are all has som extended features.

+**new:** new contains new procedure files designed by me. there are some useful procedures in it.

 ### learning

 some of my notes